vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =xp1: 20

 *** =instructions1
-Get the total (sum) duration of all films.
+Use the `SUM` function to get the total duration of all films.
 *** =solution1
 ```{sql}
 SELECT SUM(duration)